 The PEACE OF MIND Package

-We prepare three legal documents in Pennsylvania for you for a very reasonable fee of $200.
+We prepare all three critical legal documents in Pennsylvania for you for a very reasonable fee of $200 per person.
 All three items are to provide security for your future.
-The three items are Simple Wills, Powers of Attorney and Advanced Directive/Living Wills.
+The three items are Simple Wills, Powers of Attorney and Advanced Directive/Living Wills, which will provide security for you and your family’s future.

 Same day appointments available